rarechrisclark/11ty-blog-starter/README.md

-# blog-11ty-bootstrap
+# Rare - Blog Starter

-This was going to be my personal website, but I've decided to take the route of `Vitepress` as my framework for my blog.
+This repository was initially intended for my personal website, but I have since transitioned to using Vitepress for my blog.

-I was going to keep it as a private repository, but I decided to make it public so that others can learn from it.
-Open source is awesome!
+Despite this, I decided to make the repository public to support open-source learning.
+Enjoy exploring the code and features!

 ## Technologies Used